cashmy/AI-Thought-Capture/Current CIP.md

 # Project Context Understanding: AI Thought Capture & Synthesis System

+## Original AI Prompt/Request

+"Lets rebuild your contenxt inference prompt for this project.
+Analyze the files in the durrent context.
+Then describe your understanding of the total context for this project."

+## Response follows

 Based on my analysis of all project files, here is my comprehensive understanding:

 ## Core Problem & Vision